Overview of Research Interests

 1. Earthquake hazard.

 Earthquake hazard depends on the probability of occurrence of events, the nature and strength of the seismic source, and the propagation of the disturbance to the site of a particular building or facility.
-During my PhD I developed a method, based on statistical mechanics and information theory, to quantify earthquake hazard by synthesising short-term earthquake recurrence statistics with longer-term geological and tectonic information on deformation rates.
+During my PhD I developed a method, based on statistical mechanics and information theory, to quantify the likelihood of large damaging events that may not yet have occurred by synthesising short-term earthquake recurrence statistics with longer-term geological and tectonic information on deformation rates.
 More recent work has concentrated on improving earthquake hazard estimates by quantifying the effect of systematic and random uncertainties on estimates of earthquake occurrence rates, including issues of model selection and convergence of model parameters as more data become available.
+This includes applying the integrated nested Laplace approximation to develop data-driven models for earthquake recurrence models in space and time, using a variety of input data including deformation rates, fault maps, slip rates, and topography, as well as earthquake catalogues, and to quantify the resulting uncertainties, with Mark Naylor and Finn Lindgren.

 2. Earthquake precursors, predictability and forecasting.

-3. Scaling of faults and fractures.
+4. Scaling of faults and fractures.
 In order to underpin the models described above a direct investigation of the structure and scaling properties of fracture systems, and how they might come about, is necessary.
-This includes the observed scale-free or ‘fractal’ scaling of such patterns, and how they can be correlated with mechanical (e.g. the fracture toughness) and hydraulic (e.g. fluid permeability of fault gouge) properties of fault and fracture systems.
-Along with Ferenz Kun, and colleagues in Debrecen University, we have recently provided a physical basis for the observed scaling of rupture parameters in discrete-element models for the catastrophic failure of porous media in discrete element models, involving the competition between structural disorder and the physics of grain-scale processes.
+This includes the commonly-observed scale-free or ‘fractal’ scaling of such patterns, and how they can be correlated with mechanical (e.g. the fracture toughness), hydraulic (e.g. fluid permeability of fault gouge) and seismic (event statistics, velocity and attenuation) properties of fault and fracture systems.
+Along with Ferenz Kun, and colleagues in Debrecen University, we have recently provided a physical basis for the observed scaling of rupture parameters in discrete-element models for the catastrophic failure of porous media in discrete element models, involving the competition between structural disorder and the physics of grain-scale processes, producing emergent scaling relations that are remarkably similar to those observed in experiments on porous media.